Kevin Mac Allister: Personal life

+Mac Allister is of predominantly Irish descent, with some Scottish ancestry as well.
+His Irish ancestry can be traced back to Donabate, County Dublin, while his Scottish ancestry can be traced back to Tarbert, Kintyre.
+Mac Allister's Scottish forefather Charles McAllister, a Protestant who converted to Catholicism, had temporarily moved to Donabate from the Scottish town of Tarbert in the 18th century.
+Charles' descendant Joseph McAllister emigrated from Donabate in 1865 to acquire farmland in Argentina, where the family name was changed to Mac Allister.
+Additionally, Mac Allister has Italian ancestry through his maternal grandmother, whose roots trace back to Belmonte del Sannio, Isernia.

-Mac Allister is of Irish descent, with his ancestry traced back to Donabate, County Dublin.
-He has two brothers, Alexis and Francis, who are also professional footballers; Alexis is a 2022 FIFA World Cup winner.
+Mac Allister has two brothers, Alexis who plays as a midfielder for club Liverpool and the Argentina national team with whom he won the 2022 FIFA World Cup and Francis who plays as a midfielder for Deportes La Serena of the Liga de Primera.
 They are the sons of Carlos Mac Allister and nephews of Patricio Mac Allister.
 His cousin, Luciano Guaycochea is also a professional footballer.

 As of 2024, Mac Allister was engaged to marry Tatiana Batista, daughter of former footballer and coach Fernando Batista.
-The couple married on 14 June, 2025.
+The couple married on 14 June 2025, and announced in the same month they were expecting their first child together.

-Mac Allister is named after the main protagonist of the American Christmas family comedy film Home Alone, a fact that he did not find out until he was eighteen years-old.
+Mac Allister is named after the main protagonist of the American Christmas family comedy film Home Alone, a fact that he did not find out until he was eighteen years old.